 Sobukwe was an academic, a lawyer, a lyrical writer and a persuasive orator.
-He helped found the Pan-Africanist Congress and was one of the first to propose a “nonracial” rather than “multiracial” future for South Africa.
+He helped found South Africa’s Pan Africanist Congress (PAC) and was one of the first to propose a “nonracial” rather than “multiracial” future for the country.
 For a time, apartheid authorities regarded Sobukwe as more dangerous than leaders like Nelson Mandela.

 In 1960, as president of the newly formed PAC, Sobukwe was key in organising protests against the pass laws.

 The “dom pas” (literally, dumb pass) was a document all black South Africans had to carry to allow them “pass” into the cities – places many had lived all their lives.

 In the late 1950s, the pass laws had been extended to include black women.
 Both the PAC and the African National Congress (ANC) responded with nationwide civil disobedience campaigns.

 On the morning of 21 March 1960, Sobukwe left his home in Mofolo, Soweto, to lead a small crowd on an eight-kilometre march to Orlando police station.